Andamio Logo

 Andamio is a decentralized protocol for the creation and management of immutable, interoperable credentials.
 It provides a minimal global standard for placing credentials on the Cardano blockchain, and a flexible toolkit for defining and using new credentials.

-The Andamio Story: From Identity to Contribution
+The Journey: From Identity to Contribution

 Andamio's layered architecture creates open yet gated access to collaborative work.
 It is tooling for a digital commons where access is earned through verifiable contributions and reputation emerges as the result of participation and collaboration.